 How do we get CBD from hemp?

 The raw materials and chemical precursors which comprise many pharmaceutical drugs originally come from plants.
-Once they are extracted, chemists develop processes that transform these plant-derived substrates into biologically active drugs, fine-tuned for a specific purpose.
+Bioactive compounds originating from plants are called alkaloids.
+Once they are extracted, chemists develop processes that transform these plant-derived substances into biologically active drugs, fine-tuned for a specific purpose.
 It can be difficult or impossible to ensure that a drug will have only one effect on the body however, and that fact is what makes many health-conscious individuals look outside of the traditional pharmaceutical industry for remedies that are more natural.

-There are several different methods of extraction including butane and ethanol based processes, but the best method, by every metric except for cost, is the use of pressurized carbon dioxide.
+There are several different methods of extraction including butane and ethanol based processes, but the best method, by every metric except for cost, is the use of pressurized carbon dioxide: supercritical CO2.

 What is supercritical CO2 extraction?

 Carbon dioxide extraction of essential compounds and oils is a very flexible process that involves the use of expensive equipment to extract specific compounds from raw plant material with absolutely no solvent leftover.

 First, plant material is compressed at a low temperature.

 Second, pressurized supercritical CO2 is forced through the plant mixture.

 The variability of CO2 temperature and pressure is what makes this method so much more effective than other forms of extraction, because just a subtle change in temperature or pressure results in a drastic change in its density.
 During this step, the single desired compound is drawn out of the plant by the CO2 and collected in a reservoir.